leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 # 2023 Compliance

-# Xerataus AI (AIMX) Program Terms
+# Xerataus AI (A1MX) Program Terms

-The following terms (“AI Program Terms”) supplement the Master Subscription Agreement and Terms of Service (each, respectively and as applicable, the “Agreement”) between you and Xerataus IQX, L.AgH LLC (“Xerataus AI, AIMX, Xerataus The Leighton Haus, or Leighton Avant-Garde Haus”) and apply to and govern your participation in the Xerataus AI early access program that provides AI-enabled features and functionality to program participants (“AI Program”).
+The following terms (“AI Program Terms”) supplement the Master Subscription Agreement and Terms of Service (each, respectively and as applicable, the “Agreement”) between you and Xerataus IQX, L.AgH LLC (“Xerataus AI, A1MX, Leighton IQX) and apply to and govern your participation in the Xerataus AI early access program that provides AI-enabled features and functionality to program participants (“AI Program”).
 All defined terms in these AI Program Terms shall have the same meaning as in the Agreement.
 The applicable Agreement (including our
 Privacy Policy) is incorporated by reference and will control for any provisions not addressed in these AI Program Terms.

 # Participation and Termination

 Xerataus may suspend or terminate your access to or use of Xerataus AI at any time.
 The Xerataus AI Program Terms will automatically terminate upon the release of a generally available version of any Xerataus AI or upon notice of termination by Xerataus.
-You acknowledge AIMX is under no obligation to make Xerataus generally available and may never do so.
+You acknowledge A1MX is under no obligation to make Xerataus generally available and may never do so.
 Further, upon Xerataus AI becoming generally available, you acknowledge that continued access and use of the Xerataus AI feature may be subject to your agreement to pay additional fees.
 We reserve the right to modify or terminate the AI Program, the AI Program Terms, or your use of Xerataus AI, to limit or deny access to Xerataus AI and/or participation in the Xerataus AI Program, at any time, in our sole discretion, for any reason, with or without notice and without liability to you.
 You may discontinue your use of Xerataus AI and/or your participation in the Xerataus AI Program at any time by disabling the Xerataus AI feature.

 # Nature of AI